Diegometro1/CSCIE-15/Markdown.md

 To dig into Markdown read through this quick guide: [Github: Mastering Markdown](https://guides.github.com/features/mastering-markdown).

-Before you start, though, go to the [Issues page for this course](https://github.com/susanBuck/dwa15-fall2017/issues) and click *New Issue* on the top right.
+Before you start, though, go to the [Issues](https://github.com/susanBuck/dwa15-fall2017/issues) forum for this course and click *New Issue* on the top right.
 Here you can draft an Issue and practice with Markdown syntax.
 You don't actually have to post the Issue, so don't worry about the content.
 As you're writing, switch between **Write** and **Preview** to see how your post is being styled.

 <img src='http://making-the-internet.s3.amazonaws.com/dwa-markdown-write-and-preview@2x.png' style='max-width:px;' alt=''>